StrongKey/fido2/sampleapps/java/basic/README.md

 - The definition of service provider is in the [second paragraph of 1.1.
 Background](https://tools.ietf.org/html/rfc3647#section-1.1), described as "relying parties."

 ## Installation
-Follow [the installation instructions](docs/Installation_Guide_Linux.md) to download and install the latest basic server sample.
+Follow [the installation instructions](docs/Installation_Guide_Linux.md) to download and install the latest basic demo sample.

 ## Upgrade
-Follow [the upgrade instructions](docs/Upgrade_Guide_Linux.md) to upgrade your current version of basicserver to the latest.
+Follow [the upgrade instructions](docs/Upgrade_Guide_Linux.md) to upgrade your current version of basic demo to the latest.